ishikawalab/imtoolkit/docs/source/tutorial/CoherentOFDM-IdealRayleigh-BER-diversity.rst

 CoherentOFDM-IdealRayleigh-BER-diversity.py
 ===========================================

-This webpage introduces an API example for the cohrent OFDM scenario, which uses ``CoherentMLDSimulator``.
+This webpage introduces an API example for the cohrent OFDM scenario, which uses :doc:`CoherentMLDSimulator. <../module/imtoolkit.CoherentMLDSimulator>`.
-Other examples are found in `tests/CoherentMLDSimulatorTest.py <https://github.com/imtoolkit/imtoolkit/blob/master/imtoolkit/tests/CoherentMLDSimulatorTest.py>`_.
+Other examples are found in :doc:`CoherentMLDSimulatorTest <../module/imtoolkit.tests.CoherentMLDSimulatorTest>`.

 This example evaluates the BER performance of the coherent subcarrier-index modulation scheme, where three subcarrier activation patterns are considered.
 The simulation parameters are given in the table below.